code-423n4/2022-04-abranft/README.md

 This repo will be made public before the start of the contest.
 (C4 delete this line when made public)

+## Scope

+contracts/NFTPair.sol

+## Getting started

+The test cases in test/NFTPair.test.ts furnish examples of how to interact with the contract.
+Versions have also been deployed to Ropsten, using and entirely mocked environment that allows freely minting ERC-20 tokens, NFTs, and messing with the BentoBox balance, simulating vault gains/losses.

+Tests can be run with

+    yarn hardhat test

+You may have to run

+    yarn hardhat typechain

+once before doing this.

 [ ⭐️ SPONSORS ADD INFO HERE ]